FREQUENTLY ASKED QUESTIONS

 No. The more expertise you have, the more possibilities you can imagine.
 But you can also get support to implement your ideas from https://blendedtoolkit.wisc.edu/where/ and you can contact any of us on the CALS blended learning contacts list.

-Blend@UW offers a variety of general trainings that can help faculty get started.
-Academic Technology can provide support on using specific software applications.
+Blend@UW offers a variety of general training sessions that can help faculty get started.
+Academic Technology can provide support for using specific software applications.